bw2/ExpansionHunter/README.md

   - `--plot-all` generates read visualizations for every locus
   - `--disable-all-plots` disables all image generation (overrides catalog settings)
   - `PlotReadVisualization` field in the variant catalog enables conditional image generation based on genotype thresholds (e.g., only visualize when long allele >= 400 repeats)
-- **Consensus allele sequences**: Consensus neucleotide sequences are now reported for each allele.
-This is a simplistic first implementation that just collapses confidentally-placed (ie. darker-colored) reads within the REViewer visualization and takes the most common base at each position.
+- **Consensus allele sequences**: Consensus nucleotide sequences are now reported for each allele.
+This is a simplistic first implementation that just collapses confidently-placed (ie. darker-colored) reads within the REViewer visualization and takes the most common base at each position.
 Insertions and deletions within the reads are not incorporated into the consensus sequence.
-Also, any positions not covered by confidentally-placed reads are reported as N's.
+Also, any positions not covered by confidently-placed reads are reported as N's.
 - **Per-allele quality metrics**: New `AlleleQualityMetrics` in JSON output provides detailed quality information for each allele (see [AlleleQualityMetrics docs](docs/07_AlleleQualityMetrics.md))
   - Metrics include QD (quality by depth), strand bias, flank depth, insertion/deletion rates, and more
   - `--disable-quality-metrics` disables quality metrics computation if not needed